seba-1511/Booter/README.md

 Booter
 ======

-The Booter Project: A predefined structure
+The Booter Project: A predefined structure to kick your projects.
+This includes:
+* CodeIgniter 2.1.3
+* jQuery